ChuanyuXue/NASA-RETHi-DRDS/README.md

 Then send this packet by UDP channel to server.

+*If Simulink_Time == 0xffffffff, it returns the last record.
+If Simulink_Time < 0xffffffff and Subparam == 0xffff, it returns the data from Simulink_Time to the last data*

 Next keep listening from server, a packet will be send back with following headers:

 - Src = 0